xuri/excelize-doc/en/sheet.md

 func (f *File) UnprotectSheet(sheet string) error
 ```

-UnprotectSheet provides a function to unprotect an Excel worksheet.
+UnprotectSheet provides a function to remove protection for a sheet, specified the second optional password parameter to remove sheet protection with password verification.

 ## Remove column {#RemoveCol}